Skip to main content

 Small entity deadline

 Government entities serving populations under 50,000 must comply.
 Special district governments also fall under this deadline regardless of population.
+This is the last remaining compliance date.

 What does the rule require?